mohseenrm/marko.nvim/README.md

 - `:MarkoSave` - Manually save global marks for the current directory
 - `:MarkoReload` - Clear all global marks and reload from config
 - `:MarkoDeleteConfig` - Delete the global marks config file (with confirmation)
+- `:MarkoMark {A-Z}` - Set a global mark at the current cursor position (e.g., `:MarkoMark A` sets mark A)
+- `:MarkoDebug` - Display detailed information about all global marks, including filtered marks for the current directory and config file content

 ### Configuration